-This is a retired product, but fear not as there is a newer, better version available: ROB-12075
+This is a retired product.
+There is an updated version available: ROB-12075

 The controller allows for on board charging of SLA, NiCd or NiMh battery packs and has a dedicated barrel jack socket for DC input.
 A 5 Amp LDO voltage regulator handles the step-down from standard 7.2 or 7.4v RC battery packs.
 A set of screw terminals are provided for the battery connection as well as for connecting external devices (5 volt regulated out).